 As partners in business assistance, EDC recommends the following organizations dedicated to support businesses in recovery.

 The Governor’s Office of Business and Economic Development (GO-Biz) serves as the State of California’s leader for job growth, economic development and business assistance efforts.
 They offer no cost consultation for incentive identification, site selection, regulatory or permitting compliance assistance, foreign direct investment and export assistance.
 For more information please visit the GO-Biz website.

 Women’s Economic Ventures (WEV) offers short-term and long-term business consulting to assist businesses with recovering from Covid, improve QuickBooks understanding and pivot their business.
 Free business-related webinars are regularly held in English and Spanish.
 For more information please visit WEV’s website.

 For over 50 years, SCORE has served as America’s premier source of free business mentoring and education.
 As a resource partner of the U.S. Small Business Administration (SBA), SCORE has helped more than 11 million entrepreneurs through mentoring, workshops and educational resources since 1964.
 For more information please visit SCORE Ventura County or SCORE Santa Barbara County.

-This website page is intended to be used as a starting point to help business owners obtain up-to-date information on COVID-19 resources and requirements in the Ventura, Santa Barbara and Los Angeles region.
+This website page is intended to be used as a starting point to help business owners obtain up-to-date information on disaster recovery resources and requirements in the Ventura, Santa Barbara and Los Angeles region.
 It is not comprehensive.
 While everything on this page is intended to be accurate, it is not intended legal advice and should not be relied on as such.
 To obtain legal advice please contact a licensed California attorney.
 The EDC does not endorse a particular law firm or practice.